Marco Mendess: Rock N Roll Army

 The same year Marco Mendess takes part in the TV show Československo má talent broadcast on Prima TV (Czech Republic) and TV Joj (Slovakia).
 With the song Don't you treat me bad, Rock N Roll Army ranks to the final.

 In 2015 is published in Italian the book Prostitute, prostituti, prostituti by Feltrinelli, written by Petra Klabouchova about Mendess from his childhood to tragic family events.

-In November 2019 is published in Czech the book Appetite for Destruction by Petra Klabouchová which narrates in comic style all the rock adventures around the world of Captain Mendess and his bands.
+In November 2019 is published in Czech the book Appetite for Destruction and in April 2023 the book Na plný koule by Petra Klabouchová which narrates in comic style all the rock adventures around the world of Captain Mendess and his bands.

 In 2020 Marco Mendess comes out with the single The Captain of Rock ’n’ Roll, which is completely recorded, mixed and mastered by himself.